UCL-VR/ubiq-website/.github/ISSUE_TEMPLATE/communication-update---.md

 ---
 name: "Communication update 💬"
-about: Suggest a communication update for Doks
+about: Suggest a communication update for Ubiq

 ---